saveoursecrets/sdk/OVERVIEW.md

 increase the size of folders and have negative performance implications.

 Support for internal files may be removed in the future so use with caution.

+## User Data

+User data is optional additional data that can be assigned to a secret, for example, a user might add a comment to the user data to give additional instructions to a recovery group on how to use a secret.

+## Custom Fields

+Custom fields are additional fields that can be assigned to the *user data* for a secret.
+They allow end users to manage additional data assigned to a secret adding flexibility to the shape of secret data.

+Custom fields are implemented as nested secrets so whilst it is technically possible to nest custom fields it it not recommended.

+It is possible to use any secret type for a custom field but that may be overwhelming from a user experience point of view so we recommend restricting the types available to custom fields, for example, limiting custom fields to notes, links, passwords and files gives a lot of flexibility without offering too many choices.

+Some secret types such as *Link* and *Password* are intended to only be used in custom fields.